 - Char.
 Design:

 Grimlock really inspires mixed feelings in me.
 I love the car mode, as I am a fan of the new Mustang.
 The robot mode is not bad, but transforming it makes me want to tear my hair out.

-While I appreciate that this is an original design, and not a repaint, I still can't get into it.
+While I appreciate that this is an original design and not a repaint, I still can't get into it.
 I've tried, but it went back into the box and into storage.
-Your mileage may vary, depending how into Transformers you are.
+Your mileage may vary, depending on how into Transformers you are.

 |Posted 15 July, 2005 - 14:02 by JoshB|